 Delve into the exciting field of health psychology on our BPS-accredited course, one of the only master's of this kind to include a compulsory 16-week placement.

-Our MSc Health Psychology is designed to give you a solid grounding in all the main areas of health psychology.
+Our MSc Health Psychology course is designed to give you a solid grounding in all the main areas of health psychology.

 You will gain hands-on experience of methods for conducting research in diverse research and healthcare settings before going on to apply those skills during the placement.